 Low-level laser light therapy increases blood flow and boosts the supply of nutrients and oxygen, while removing harmful DHT and reducing inflammation.
 As a result, restoration of normal hair growth occurs.

-Platelet-rich plasma (PRP), alone or together with stem cells, is carefully injected in thinning areas.
+Platelet-rich plasma (PRP) is carefully injected in thinning areas, then activated through controlled wound creation.
 The platelets activate hair follicles, stimulate new hair growth, improve hair thickness, and slow down hair loss.

 Depending on the cause of your hair loss, Dr. Rawal may recommend topical or oral medications to stimulate hair regrowth, fight inflammation, or suppress your immune system.